bencvt/LibShapeDraw/lib/README.md

-Copy the contents of your Minecraft's `bin` directory to this directory, including the LWJGL libraries and natives.
+If you're attempting to build LibShapeDraw from source you will first need to copy the contents of your Minecraft's `bin` directory to this directory, including the LWJGL libraries and natives.

 `minecraft.jar` should be vanilla with only ModLoader (or Forge) patched in.